drpcorg/drpc-client/README.md

 # DRPC SDK

 Client-side library for working with DRPC (drpc.org).
-It's responsibility to communicte with DRPC and also check provided signatures for response data to validate data authenticity.
+It's responsibility to communicate with DRPC and also to check provided signatures for response data, validating data authenticity.

 ## Installation